Welcome to the Auckland Offroad Racing Club

 Waikato Offroad Racing Club, president, Paul Smith’s fourth-place finish was among the drives of the day.
 Methodically carving through the pack, Smith made up five positions in the early laps and kept the pressure on Sciarone throughout.

+S80 Andrew Williams/Neville Smith duo in the Can Am Maverick R were fifth overall , qualifying and finishing first in S Class with a trouble-free race making this three Woodhill S Class wins in a row.
 But the forest was not kind to everyone.
 S41 Steven Stokes was in the hunt until Lap 4, when vanished from Radar, only to return to the pits, late in the race, festooned with fencing wire and hazard tape — evidence of a wild off-track excursion.
 S27 Jayden Cassidy was another hard-luck story, pushing hard all race, and impressing many of the “old Racers”, only to crash in the final sector of the final lap, ending his debut Woodhill 100 in heartbreak.
-So close to a class win and yet so far away.

 As the dust settles, Daynom Templeman wears the crown as “King of the Forest” once more — but with McCall, Midgley, and a rising tide of challengers hungry for redemption, the 2026 edition already promises to be another epic showdown.